chethiya/heap/README.md

 # A Simple Min Heap

-This is a simple mean heap implementation.
+This is a simple min heap implementation.

 ## API